-Christine Carter, Ph.D., is author of The New Adolescence (2020), The Sweet Spot: How to Achieve More by Doing Less (2017) and Raising Happiness (2011).
+Christine Carter, Ph.D., is an author, speaker, and coach.
+Her books include The New Adolescence: Raising Happy and Successful Teens in an Age of Anxiety and Distraction (2020), The Sweet Spot: How to Achieve More by Doing Less (2017) and Raising Happiness: 10 Simple Steps to More Joyful Kids and Happier Parents (2011).
 A summa cum laude graduate of Dartmouth College and the recipient of multiple honors and awards, Dr. Carter was a Senior Fellow at Dartmouth before she began work in marketing management, and later, school administration.

 After completing her masters and doctoral degrees in sociology at UC Berkeley, Dr. Carter was recruited to lead the Greater Good Science Center (GGSC) as the executive director.
-In 2014, she hired a new executive director so that she could pursue her writing and speaking career full-time.
+In 2014, she hired a new executive director so that she could pursue her writing, speaking, and coaching career full-time.
 She remains a sociologist and Senior Fellow at UC Berkeley’s Greater Good Science Center.

-An engaging and sought-after speaker, Dr. Carter loves to share her work in person.
-Combining scientific research and practical application, she offers audiences not only a way to cope with modern pressures, but tactics to truly thrive.
-She regularly keynotes at large conferences and fundraisers and is a popular commencement speaker.
-She is a frequent contributor to executive, general-interest, and parenting programs with other leading scholars and teachers.
+An engaging and sought-after speaker and coach, Dr. Carter loves to share her work in person.
+Combining scientific research and practical application, she offers her clients, readers, and audiences not only a way to cope with modern pressures, but tactics to truly thrive.

 Dr. Carter has appeared on the “Oprah Winfrey Show,” the “Dr. Oz Show”, the “TODAY” show, the “Rachael Ray Show,” “The Daily Show with Jon Stewart,” “CBS Sunday Morning,” “ABC World News with Diane Sawyer”, PBS, as well as NPR and BBC Radio.
 She has been quoted or featured in The New York Times, the Los Angeles Times, USA Today, the Chicago Tribune, the San Francisco Chronicle, The Washington Post, the Boston Globe, The Wall Street Journal, as well as Real Simple, Good Housekeeping, Parenting, Men’s Health, Martha Stewart’s Whole Living, Fitness, Redbook, and dozens of other publications.